Rbuchmayer/332/src/writeup/WriteUp.md

 but Alphabeta was surprisingly always faster, although parallelization speed ups how long it takes to check every nodes, the ammount of nodes that the Alphabeta algorithm doesn't have to look at counteracts that.
-We imagine if the Alphabeta was parallelized if would be even faster.
+We imagine if the Alphabeta was parallelized it would be even faster.

 |      Algorithm     | Early Game | Mid Game | End Game |
 | :----------------: |:----------:|:--------:|:--------:|